Erick Pohlhammer: Biography

 Pohlhammer published his first book in 1979, but fell in love with writing earlier, as he himself said, at age 19, when he was in his second year of university.
 His first important recognition came in 1993, when he was granted the Pablo Neruda Award.
 Later he received other distinctions, including the 2008 Santiago Municipal Literature Award for his poetry collection Vírgenes de Chile.

 In 2015 he held his first exhibition of digital prints, Pic-poemas.

-He teaches literature courses at various universities and conducts workshops.
+Pohlhammer taught literature courses at various universities and conducted workshops.
 He has participated as a panelist and writer on various television programs (Teatro terapia, Lo mejor del Mundial, ¿Cuánto vale el show?, Sin Dios ni late, Síganme los buenos) and has been president of the Union of Chilean Poets and minister of happiness of the cultural-political movement Por un Chile Participativo y Feliz.
-He is interested in breathing techniques and considers Prem Rawat one of his teachers.
+He was interested in breathing techniques and considered Prem Rawat one of his teachers.

+Pohlhammer died from complications of a stroke on 22 May 2023, at the age of 68.